-How to do Upright Rows (Using a barbell or curlbar)
+How to perform Upright Rows (Barbell or Curlbar)

-- Stand up straight while holding the barbell or curlbar, your hands should be about shoulder width apart.
+- Stand up straight while holding the barbell or curlbar, your hands should be just inside of shoulder width apart.

 - Slowly raise the barbell keeping it near to your body, raise the barbell until the barbell is inline with your chest and your upper arms are parallel with the floor.